-Plus, once you’re in school, getting a job goes a long way, too.
+Plus, getting a job goes a long way once you're in school.

 You have 2 options here:

 Work-study: You can qualify for a work-study program based on your FAFSA information.
 These may offer fewer hours than regular jobs, but they’re generally more flexible about scheduling around classes.
-They also tend to be in your field, giving your resume a boost.
+They also tend to be in your field, boosting your resume.

 Non-work-study: If you don’t qualify for work-study, you can get an on-campus or off-campus job as a regular employee.
 You may be able to work or earn more, but your employer might be less flexible about classes.

 If you go the latter route, try to nab a paid internship.
 These generally pay pretty well, give you great experience on your resume, and could even get your foot in the door at a company after graduation!

 5. Find private loans